nishgowda/Mini-FS/README.md

 # spins up 2 worker servers and builds the docker images, while specifying to make volumes
 ./docker-setup.sh -num_workers 2 -build 1  -volumes 1
 ```
-This builds *three* different containers, one MASTER and two WORKERS and creates a docker network between them that allows them to communicate with each other.
-The environment variables will already be setup and the ports will be starting from port 3001 and increase incrementally by 1 for each new worker you want to spin up (the master server starts at port 3000).
-You need to run this with the network and volumes and build on your first run though.
+Take a look at the ```docker-setup.sh``` script for a closer look at this process.

-## Start the servers
+## Starting the servers
 **Note**: You can skip the following step if you've used the docker-setup shell script and move straight to setting up the master and worker servers.

-Use the bash script *main* to quickly spin up master and worker servers in the background.
+Use the bash script ```main.sh``` to quickly spin up master and worker servers in the background.
 It's key that you create the master server before any workers.
 ```
 ./main.sh master 3000 			# spin up master on 3000
 MASTER=3000 ./main.sh worker 3001 	# spin up a worker on 3001; specifies master running on 3000